Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee

-Backgrounds arising from wrongly selected combinations of unrelated dimuon and dihadron pairs can be suppressed by imposing that the flight distance of the \Lb (calculated from the distance between the primary vertex and the dimuon vertex) is at least 100 times as large as the impact parameter of the \Lb candidate wrt. the primary vertex.
-Requiring that the \Lz flies at least 10\mm allows to neglect backgrounds from other rare decays involving strongly decaying resonances such as \BdbToKstmm.
+Backgrounds arising from wrongly selected combinations of unrelated dimuon and dihadron pairs can be suppressed by imposing that the flight distance of the \Lb (calculated from the distance between the primary vertex and the dimuon vertex) is at least 100 times as large as the impact parameter of the \Lb candidate with respect to the primary vertex.
+Requiring that the \Lz flies at least 10\mm allows one to neglect backgrounds from other rare decays involving strongly decaying resonances such as \BdbToKstmm.
 Considering only a narrow window around the \Lb (100\mevcc) and \Lz (20\mevcc) masses additionally suppresses different sources of background.
-See App.~\ref{app:resolution} for the resolution of the invariant masses.
+See Appendix~\ref{app:resolution} (Fig.~\ref{fig:width}) for the resolution of the invariant masses.

-The analysis is performed in two bins of dimuon invariant-mass where bin 1 covers the region between the $\phi$ and \jpsi resonances and bin 2 covers the region above the \psitwos resonance up to just below the edge of the phase space.
-The region at very low dimuon invariant-mass is neglected for two reasons.
-First, the model used to reweight the signal simulation has a strong photon pole at the dimuon threshold, see Fig.~\ref{fig:distributions}, which is recreated by assigning very large weights to the small number of data points present in this region of the phase space.
+The analysis is performed in two bins of dimuon invariant mass where bin 1 covers the region between the $\phi$ and \jpsi resonances and bin 2 covers the region above the \psitwos resonance up to just below the edge of the phase space.
+The region at very low dimuon invariant mass is neglected for two reasons.
+First, the model used to reweight the signal simulation has a strong photon pole at the dimuon threshold, see Appendix~\ref{app:distributions} (Fig.~\ref{fig:distributions}), which is recreated by assigning very large weights to the small number of data points present in this region of the phase space.
 These weights are one to two orders of magnitude larger than the weights in other regions potentially leading to instabilities in the fit.
 Second, the $Z^0\to\qqbar$ background samples indicate a complex spectrum of low-mass dimuon resonances and combinatorial background in this region which is discussed below.
-Given that the signal distribution in the low-mass region is dominated by the contribution of $\mathcal{C}_7$ which is very well known today, see e.g. Refs.~\cite{LHCb-PAPER-2020-020,LHCb-PAPER-2024-030}, it is most economical to focus on the regions denominated bins 1 and 2 in this study.
+Given that the signal distribution in the low-mass region is dominated by the contribution of $\mathcal{C}_7$ which is very well known today, see, e.g., Refs.~\cite{LHCb-PAPER-2020-020,LHCb-PAPER-2024-030}, it is most economical to focus on the regions denominated bins 1 and 2 in this study.
 The second bin is restricted to just below the kinematically allowed limit of dimuon invariant mass in order to obtain a useful efficiency model from the sparsely populated far edge of the phase space.
 Table~\ref{tab:selections} provides a summary of all employed selections.